-(211) The audit firm expresses its opinion on this Report pursuant to Art.
+^[211] The audit firm expresses its opinion on this Report pursuant to Art.
 123-bis, paragraph 4, of the Consolidated Law on Financial Intermediation.
-(212) Pursuant to Art.
-12 of Law No. 259 of March 21, 1958.

 Disclosures concerning periodic reports, the four-year strategic plan, major events and transactions are disseminated through press releases, meetings and conference calls with institutional investors, financial analysts and the press, and are promptly made available to the general public, including by way of publication on the Company's website.